WongKit/ft-launcher/README.md

 It is heavily inspired by the discontinued **Phoenix Fastload Advanced** launcher, that I released in 2009 when the game was still active.

-As a result of the [JFTSE - Java Fantasy Tennis Server Emulator](https://github.com/sstokic-tgm/JFTSE) progress, I completely rebuild the launchers core functions using C# and Windows Forms while also keeping its original style.
+As a result of the [JFTSE - Java Fantasy Tennis Server Emulator](https://github.com/sstokic-tgm/JFTSE) progress, I completely rebuild the launchers core functions using C# and Windows Forms while also keeping its original style for the first releases.

 ![FT Launcher Screenshot](misc/launcher-screenshot.png)